No HR hassles

 Short-Term - Involves tasks like accounting supervision, budgeting, controlling, cash management, working capital, and credit.

-Advanced - Engages in sophisticated analytics, including data processing, modeling and visualization - using modern notebooks.
+Advanced - Engages in sophisticated business analytics (future analysis), using data processing technologies and modern notebooks.

 Valuation - Growing and monetizing the equity value of the company.

 Efficiency - Supporting internal operational efficiency within the organization.

 Sell-Side - The CFO defends management positions and is subject to internal biases.

 Basic - Primarily involves Excel modeling for budgeting and controlling, possibly incorporating business intelligence tools (past analysis).